open-webui/docs/features.md

   <summary>🎙️ Accessibility</summary>

 - 🗣️ **Voice Input Support**: Engage with your model through voice interactions; enjoy the convenience of talking to your model directly.
 Additionally, explore the option for sending voice input automatically after 3 seconds of silence for a streamlined experience.

+- 👥 **'@' Model Integration**: Harness the collective intelligence of multiple models in a single chat by seamlessly switching to any acessible local or external model during conversations by using the `@` command to specify the model by name.

 - 🔊 **Configurable Text-to-Speech Endpoint**: Customize your Text-to-Speech experience with configurable OpenAI endpoints.